Supporting the Education and Promoting the Achievement of Children with a Social Worker, Looked After and Previously Looked After Children

 Other than in Key Stage 4, where the local authority proposes making any change to the child's placement that would have the effect of disrupting the arrangements made for education and training, they must ensure that other arrangements are made for education or training that meet the child's needs and are consistent with the PEP.

-5. When a Child First becomes Looked After
+5. When a Child first becomes Looked After

 5.1 Notification